igorseabra4/IndustrialPark/IndustrialPark/readme.txt

 ** View: will try to show you where the selected asset is.
 Some assets don't have a position in the world and thus this button will do nothing.
 ** Export raw: allows you to export an asset's raw data to a file.
 ** Edit: allows you to edit an existing asset's ID, name and other information, and also replace the raw data with a new file.
+** Internal Edit: opens the selected asset in the internal editor.
+This allows you to edit some of the asset's data, but it still being implemented and not very useful at this point.

+* You can click on an asset in the view to select it in the Archive Editor.
+* For some assets, a transform gizmo will be displayed when it's selected.
+You can click and drag on these arrows to move the object around the world.